 So I made them a cake.

 I’m calling it the OM2G Cake.
 (That’s One Month to Go Cake, for those of you not up on your hip acronyms.)

-This is a basic yellow cake topped with a splendid chocolate malt buttercream frosting.
-Chocolate Malt Frosting?
+This is a basic yellow cake topped with a splendid chocolate malted buttercream frosting.
+Malted Buttercream Chocolate Frosting?
 Surely that will help kids everywhere push through one more month of standing in single file?

-*Regarding the recipe: I’m not a baker.
-I bake things.
-I use what I have on hand most of the time, which means salted butter instead of unsalted, and/or all-purpose flour instead of cake flour.
-So if you’re an experienced baker, take note and adjust accordingly.
+*Regarding the recipe: I use what I have on hand most of the time, which sometimes means salted butter instead of unsalted, and/or all-purpose flour instead of cake flour.
+If you have the option to use unsalted butter, and cake flour, go for it!